HenrikBengtsson/future.batchtools/README.md

-# future.batchtools: A Future for batchtools
+# future.batchtools: A Future API for Parallel and Distributed Processing using 'batchtools'

 ## Installation